slaclab/edm2pydm/docs/source/example-walk-through/convert_existing_edm.rst

 		``export PYDM_DESIGNER_ONLINE=1``

-The banner is done, please note that by default every screen in PyDM will come with similar buttons as in EDM, so there are no widgets for these:
+The banner is done, please note that by default every screen in PyDM will come with similar buttons as in EDM, so there are no widgets for these below, but if we want to add an additional button that will give users more information about the screen, we can add a ``PyDM Related Display`` button and we'll cover how to this later in this walk-through.

 .. image::  /_static/example-walk-through/edm/banner_buttons.png
    :scale: 100 %